 You will receive a communication that you have won a previously-unclaimed prize in a ‘second chance’ lottery draw.
 Such draws do not exist, as any unclaimed prizes are distributed according to individual state lottery rules and regulations.
 When you enter a lottery, you are only eligible to win prizes in the draw(s) specified on your ticket.

 Lottery Winner Trusts

-In this scam, a charitable lottery winner will contact you to let you know that they would like to donate some money to you, claiming that they want to ‘give back’ some of their winnings to less fortunate people.
-The scammer will then aim to obtain your bank details under the pretence that it is to deposit the money in your account.
+A scammer masquerading as a charitable lottery winner will contact you to let you know that they would like to donate some money to you, claiming that they want to ‘give back’ some of their winnings to less fortunate people.
+The scammer will then aim to obtain your bank details under the pretense that it is to deposit the money in your account.